www-splitcells-net/net.splitcells.network.community/README.md

 ## Notes
 * `very low priority` means, that the related thing is currently not being worked on, on a regular basis.
   So, it is also highly likely, that the related project is not up to date.
+  In other words, there is no person regularly working on the related thing.
 * This is a ticket system in the form of a blog.
   Previously, Hugo was used, but Hugo requires a special subset of CommonMark format.
   A simplified and therefore easily portable folder structure is preferred.